Car News Articles

 How Car Stuff Works

-A thermostat regulates temperature and keeps it at a desired level.
+A cars thermostat regulates the engines coolant temperature and keeps it at a desired level.
 How does it do that?
 By controlling the heating or cooling mechanisms so that the temperature is maintained at a constant level.

 What it does is to keep a control of the heat that flows into the system or out if it.
 Automotive thermostats are used to control the flow of the coolant in the internal combustion engine and there are different thermostats for different temperatures.
 You’ll find thermostats in any liquid-cooled engine.